ethereumjs/ethereumjs-monorepo/README.md

 ## Run/Build

-This library has to be compiled with babel to a `Node 6` friendly source format.
+This library has to be compiled with typescript to a `Node 6` and above friendly source format.
-For triggering a (first) build to create the `lib/` directory run:
+For triggering a (first) build to create the `dist/` directory run:

 ```
 npm run build
 ```

-You can also use babel just-in-time compilation to run a script:
+You can also use `ts-node` to run a script without first transpiling to js (you need to `npm i --save-dev ts-node` first):

 ```
-node -r babel-register [YOUR_SCRIPT_TO_RUN.js]
+node -r ts-node/register [YOUR_SCRIPT_TO_RUN.ts]
 ```

 ## Usage/Examples